 These command-line tools provide the same functionality as the Batch service and Batch Management APIs:

 - Batch PowerShell cmdlets: The Azure Batch cmdlets in the Azure PowerShell module enable you to manage Batch resources with PowerShell.

-- Azure CLI 2.0: The Azure Command-Line Interface (Azure CLI) is a cross-platform toolset that provides shell commands for interacting with many Azure services, including the Batch service and Batch Management service.
+- Azure CLI: The Azure CLI is a cross-platform toolset that provides shell commands for interacting with many Azure services, including the Batch service and Batch Management service.
 See Manage Batch resources with Azure CLI for more information about using the Azure CLI with Batch.

 Other tools for application development

 Here are some additional tools that may be helpful for building and debugging your Batch applications and services:

 - Azure portal: You can create, monitor, and delete Batch pools, jobs, and tasks in the Azure portal.
 You can view the status information for these and other resources while you run your jobs, and even download files from the compute nodes in your pools.
 For example, you can download a failed task's